chloedaphne/MVA_2025_SNLP/Project_topics/README.md

 Example: depending on the project, you can suggest a different approach/improvement to the task, or make the method applicable to a different task or data set,

+**You will be evaluated individually on the basis of your engagement in the group work.**

 **PROJECTS**